 “No, thanks,” she said with a frown.
 “Pregnant, remember?”

 “Ah, yes.”
 He lifted the bottle as if in a toast before bringing it to his mouth and finishing off the contents.
 “More for me.”
 A long, low belch resounded across the room.
-Quietly, he whispered an apology for the intrusion.
+He whispered an apology for the intrusion.

 “Wow.”
 Ben was speechless.
 Felt as though he’d just been tackled sideways.
 Rather than voice an immediate retort, he sat gawking at his sister, wondering just how long it had been since she’d lost touch with reality.
 Her once superpower-ability to analyze him through sibling telepathy had just fizzled into a complete pile of bullshit.
 She didn’t know him at all.
 “I think you’d better head out,” he stated.
 Despite his aggravation and the sudden pounding of his heart, his tone remained surprisingly steady.